-Staff under LOSS will be identified by nametags with first and last names and burgundy scrub tops or red bib aprons or red polo shirts.
-Staff who have completed background checks will be identified by nametags with first and last names and green scrub tops or green bib aprons or green polo shirt.
-Classroom leads will be identified by nametags with first and last names and blue scrub tops or blue bib aprons or blue polo shirts.
+Staff under LOSS will be identified by nametags with first and last names and red scrub tops, aprons, or shirts.
+Staff who have completed background checks will be identified by nametags with first and last names and green scrub tops, bib aprons, or shirt.
+Classroom leads will be identified by nametags with first and last names and blue scrub tops, aprons, or shirts.
 Management staff will wear nametags with first and last names and appropriate business attire.